Entanglement in BF theory I: Essential topological entanglement: Subregion algebras and essential topological entanglement

 where we've used a short-hand, $\set{\fv^{\pa\aent}}\coloneqq\set{\fv^{\pa\aent}_{\perp},\fv^{\pa\aent}_{\parallel}}$.
 Each block in this decomposition admits a tensor product on $\inr{\aent}$ and $\inr{\coaent}$:

-This partitioning is useful to illustrate the obstruction of a global tensor-product decomposition of $\mc H_\Sigma$, however it is not computationally useful since the action of $\hV^{\fv}\in\fZ_\t{mag}[\aent]$ moves between different blocks of \cref{eq:Hdecomp1}.
+This partitioning is useful to illustrate the obstruction of a global tensor-product decomposition of $\mc H_\Sigma$, however it is not computationally useful since the action of $\hV^{\fv}\in\fZ_\t{mag}[\aent]$ moves between different blocks of \Cref{eq:Hdecomp1}.
 It is more helpful to instead diagonalize their action.
 Their eigenvectors are associated with $\hW^{\fw}$ operators crossing the entangling surface transversally and which $\hV^{\fv}\in\fZ_\t{mag}[\aent]$ link non-trivially: these are the $p$-cycle surface operators generating $\fZ_\t{elec}$.
-Because of this we will label the eigenvectors with the set $\set{\fw^{\pa\aent}_{\perp}}$ which amounts to a change of basis on the $\set{\fv^{\pa\aent}_\parallel}$ part of the state.
-Thus we partition our ground state as
+Because of this we will label the eigenvectors with the set $\set{\fw^{\pa\aent}_{\perp}}$ and partition our system as

 such that for all $\hV^{\fv}\in\fZ_\t{mag}[\aent]$